10 Basic Qualifications for Liberation

 8) Devotion

 Devotion is love of truth, love of knowledge.
-It means that my emotional power is squarely behind my quest for freedom.
+It means that my emotional power is behind my quest for freedom.
 It is a positive value.

 I am devoted to inquiry because I love truth.
 Devotion knows no pain.
 It is steady and deep and overcomes everything.

-9) Faith (śraddha)
+9) Faith (shraddha)

-Toward the end of the cold war the Russians said “Trust us, we are destroying our nuclear weapons.”
+Vedantic faith is not blind.
+For example, toward the end of the cold war the Russians said “Trust us, we are destroying our nuclear weapons.”
 And the Americans said, “We trust you, but we would like to see for ourselves.”

-10) Burning Desire for Freedom (mumukṣutva)
+10) Burning Desire for Freedom (mumukshutva)

 One day a disciple asked his guru to talk about burning desire for freedom.
 The guru said, “Never mind.
 It is not important.”
-The disciple was very intelligent and curious and not one to be dismissed so he asked again and again but he got the same reply.

 A few days later they were at the riverbank taking a bath.
 The bathing ritual involves dunking oneself three times in the water.
 On the third dunk the guru jumped on top of the disciple, put his foot on his back, gabbed his arm and held him tightly on the river bottom as he struggled to get free, releasing him just a second before he was about to drown.